 They fit around our firepit nicely!

-And once the weather cleared up, we were able to test them out.
+Once they were dry, we were able to test them out.
 Someone who shall remain nameless (*cough cough Shane*) ate the marshmallows before we could roast them, but hot dogs for dinner is always a hit.

 Do you have enough outdoor seating?
 What type of outdoor seating do you have?
-I am thinking of adding an outdoor couch next!

 PIN For Later: